Vivvianne/Github/README.md

-# Github
+# Github Search

+Author: Vivvianne Kimani.

+This is the second independent project for Moringa core.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

-## Development server
+## Discription

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Github Search is a web application that uses the GitHub API to perform searches on GitHub and display the results to the user.

-## Code scaffolding
+## Features
+Uses the Github API to perform searches on Github, and display the results to the users.
+Users page searches for user profile strictly using the user name.
+User chooses the repository to view from the displayed repositories.

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.